 Companies that meet ESG criteria do not necessarily demonstrate reduced negative impacts nor positive impacts.

-For example, a company can have a climate policy in place and monitor its GHG emissions (as part of its ESG strategy) but still have a significant negative impact on climate change.
+For example, a company can have a commitment for climate action in place and monitor its GHG emissions yet contribute significantly towards climate crisis.

-It entails screening investments to exclude businesses that conflict with the investor’s values or that focus on businesses that prove to have the best environmental and social practices.
+It entails screening investments to exclude businesses that conflict with the investor’s values or that focus on businesses that prove to have the best social practices.

 SRI dates back to John Wesley, the founder of the Methodist movement in the 18th century, who urged his followers to avoid investing in “sin stocks” that generated profits from alcohol, tobacco, weapons, or gambling activities.